SEKOIA-IO/documentation/docs/getting_started/roles_permissions.md

 | READ_TELEMETRY | Read the telemetry measures |

 !!! note
-    InThreat is the term used internally for the Intelligence Center
+    InThreat is the term we use internally for the Intelligence Center

 ## Common